-In designing the PacketCable MIBs Framework, the managed objects present in the other MIB modules implemented by the E-MTA device were taken into consideration.
-This section describes the MIB modules that can be present in the E-MTA, and may be used for PacketCable management functions.
+In designing the PacketCable MIBs Framework, the managed objects present in the other MIB modules implemented by the PacketCable MTA device were taken into consideration.
+This section describes the MIB modules that can be present in the PacketCable MTA, and may be used for PacketCable management functions.

-The following table lists the MIB modules that must be present in the E-MTAs.
-E-MTAs MUST implement MIB modules present in Table 2.
+The following table lists the MIB modules that must be present in the PacketCable MTAs.
+E-MTAs and S-MTAs MUST implement MIB modules present in Table 2.

 Table 2.
-MIB modules implemented by E-MTA
+MIB modules implemented by E-MTA and S-MTA

 IF MIB

 MIB II

 Ethernet MIB

 Bridge MIB

-PacketCable MTA Device MIB
+PacketCable 1.0 MTA Device MIB

-PacketCable Signaling MIB
+PacketCable 1.0 Signaling MIB

-PacketCable Management Event MIB
+PacketCable 1.1 Management Event MIB

 snmpV2 MIB group

-PacketCable Extension MIB

-As mentioned before, partitioning of voice and data services and support of E-MTA has been part of the requirements for design of the PacketCable MIBs Framework.
+As mentioned before, partitioning of voice and data services and support of both S-MTA and E-MTA has been part of the requirements for design of the PacketCable MIBs Framework.
 Figure 3 in the General Requirements section describes possible organizations of the MIB modules in order to meet these requirements.